columbia/xtern/readme.txt

 they are for other purposes (different workloads, model checking, etc).
 The *.cfg files define all inputs for all the benchmarks, and the format of a cfg is pretty clean, explicit and easy to use.
+If you only want to run one program, you can copy the config for this program from a cfg file, and paste it to a new cfg file (foo.cfg), and then you could run this only one program using "./eval.py foo.cfg".

 3. Performance hints.
 > cd $XTERN_ROOT/apps/